학교 2013 / School 5

 soju guzzling (angst factor)

+For a secondary character that was first introduced to us as a bully to our protagonists, it was interesting that Kwak JungWook was given so much room to develop.
 He had quite a meaty role.
 He started out as the main hater of our lead boy Lee JongSuk, but then we learned he was a victim of a battered home life, and then in an even more surprisingly reversal, later turned into…JongSuk and WooBin’s trouble child?
 By the end, the senior jjangs almost became the younger ones’ parents.
 Kwak and his crew had a lot of growth to do, and this drama actually let them do it during airtime.

 There was a deliberate spotlighting of the fact that while Lee JongSuk and Kim WooBin’s characters were troubled, the two had always had each other, and actually also had normal families who supported them, unlike Kwak’s wounded delinquent.
 His spiral down to violence was partly the effect of an abusive home life.
 It is rare to find a drama that will offer up a really detestable character, then explain him in a way that a viewer ends up understanding that person by the final episode.